Ingenuity, teamwork, and minimal costs — LEAD’s multi-purpose firefighting training facility

 |0

-This work, Ingenuity, teamwork, and minimal costs — LEAD’s multi-purpose firefighting training facility [Image 3 of 3], by Pam Goodhart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ingenuity, teamwork, and minimal costs — LEAD’s multi-purpose firefighting training facility, by Todd Wivell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.